mosip/id-authentication/kernel/kernel-idgenerator-rid/README.md

 1.CenterId of the registration center as string of size  metion in property.

-2.DongleId of the device as string of size  metion in property.
+2.machine id of the device as string of size  metion in property.

-For example: centerId="32345" and dongleId="56789".
+For example: centerId="32345" and machineId="56789".

 The response will be numeric string of desire size with centerId, dongleId, five digit sequence generated numbers and timestamp in format "yyyymmddhhmmss" of 14 digits.